techlittlebrawta/techlittlebrawta-lab/vmware/README.md

 - Comply with the VMware/Broadcom license terms that apply to the environment.
 - Use the vendor-supported licensing interface and a valid license for systems that are not disposable lab hosts.

-The [`esxi/`](esxi/) folder contains the preserved lab playbook and its operating notes.
-The playbook is intentionally retained byte-for-byte from the original `techlittlebrawta/securitylab` repository so its behavior is not silently changed during migration.